F-Stack/f-stack/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

 * meson
 * ninja
 * pkgconf
-* py37-pyelftools
+* py38-pyelftools

+.. note:

+  The specific package for pyelftools is dependent on the version of python in use, Python 3.8 being the version at type of writing, hence the ``py38`` prefix.

 These can be installed using (as root)::

-  pkg install meson pkgconf py37-pyelftools
+  pkg install meson pkgconf py38-pyelftools

 To compile the required kernel modules for memory management and working with physical NIC devices, the kernel sources for FreeBSD also